Stanley Nelson Jr.: Career

 In 2007, he received an Emmy nomination for Exceptional Merit in Documentary Filmmaking as a producer of Jonestown: The Life and Death of Peoples Temple that aired on PBS series The American Experience.

 On May 4, 2011, Nelson and his film Freedom Riders were featured on The Oprah Winfrey Show in a special program celebrating the 50th anniversary of the Freedom Riders.
 Nelson won two Emmy awards for the film in 2011: Outstanding Writing for Nonfiction Programming, and Exceptional Merit in Documentary Filmmaking as one of the producers.

-Nelson’s 2014 documentary, Freedom Summer, profiled the 1964 Civil Rights movement activism in Mississippi. ‘’Freedom Summer’’ aired on PBS American Experience and won Best Documentary at the Pan-African film festival.
+Nelson's 2014 documentary Freedom Summer profiled the 1964 civil rights movement activism in Mississippi.
+It aired on PBS American Experience and won Best Documentary at the Pan-African film festival.

 Nelson directed the 2015 documentary The Black Panthers: Vanguard of the Revolution, the first of what is to be a three-part series of documentaries about African-American history titled America Revisited.
 He won an Emmy Award for Exceptional Merit in Documentary Filmmaking as one of the producers of this film in 2016.

 He is a member of the Academy of Motion Picture Arts and Sciences and a recipient of the NEH National Humanities Medal presented by President Obama in 2014.
 In 2015 the American Film Institute made him its Guggenheim Symposium Honoree.
 He was awarded a 2015 Individual Peabody Award, presented at the 2016 award ceremony.
 In 2016 he received a Lifetime Achievement Award from the News & Documentary Emmy Awards.

 Nelson is Executive Director and co-founder of Firelight Media with his wife, writer and producer Marcia Smith, a nonprofit that provides technical education and professional support to emerging documentarians.
 The organization received the MacArthur Award for Creative and Effective Institutions in 2015.
 He is co-founder of Firelight Films, the for-profit documentary production company.